-For REMICs and CDOs, see the discussion about REMICs and CDOs later.
+For a discussion of REMICs, FASITs, and CDOs, see REMICs, FASITs, and Issuers of CDOs on page 30.

 Ordinarily, you will file only one Form 1099-OID for the depositor or holder of a particular obligation for the calendar year.
 If a person holds more than one discount obligation, issue separate Forms 1099-OID for each obligation.
 However, if a person holds more than one certificate of the same issue for the same period of time during the calendar year, and if Form 1099-OID amounts are proportional, you may treat all such certificates as one discount obligation and file a single Form 1099-OID.